Aspen Sister Cities High School Student Exchange Program

 Queenstown, New Zealand

 Queenstown, New Zealand - is offered every year.
 The next exchange is scheduled for 2019-2020.
-Students wll travel to Queenstown June 2019 and host January 2020.
+Students wll travel to Queenstown in June and host in January.

 Sept: Online applications and essays are due, interviews conducted